vincbe/test-minikube/README.md

-# Minikube: A mini K8s in my laptop
+# Minikube: K8s in my laptop

+You can find here a summary of a test to run a Kubernetes cluster using the minikube tool to

 ## K8s And Minikube WTF??